Welcome to the website for the Peyton Heart Project.

-The project is named after Peyton James, a 13-year-old boy who, in the fall of 2014, died by suicide after years of being bullied.
-We know far too well what the negative effects of bullying are on a child and how difficult it can be to believe that it will ever get better.
-Far too often, bullying leads to depression, self-harm and even suicide.
+During Peyton’s young life he had experienced a tremendous amount of bullying by his peers.
+Many of us know far too well what the negative effects of bullying are on a child and how difficult it can be to believe that it will ever get better.
+Far too often bullying leads to depression, anxiety, and other mental health issues.
+Sometimes these issues can increase the likelihood of suicide.

 I would like to thank Peyton’s parents, David James and Jacki James, for allowing me to use Peyton’s name for this project.